mouseless/governance/work.md

 ## A Note on Project Management

 Our project management methodology is not yet documented.
-Until it is done, please take the latest works as an example and ask for help in a text channel related to your work if you have any questions.
+Until it is done, please take the latest works as an example and ask for help in a chat room related to your work if you have any questions.